Conflict is inevitable in close relationships.

-Recommended read for you: 15 Situations when someone you love hurts you deeply.
-(Your guide to deal with them)
+Recommended reading for you: 15 Situations when someone you love hurts you deeply.
+(Your guide to dealing with them)

 What to do when someone hurts you emotionally and also hurts your feelings deeply?

 When someone hurts you deeply, it can be difficult to know what to do and how to communicate with them.
 It’s important to be clear and direct about how you’re feeling.

 Once you have worked through the immediate shock of being hurt, you should begin by having a conversation in person or over the phone, if possible.
 If distance makes that impossible, try a video call.

 This is not something that you should discuss over a text message.
 It’s more useful to talk in person so that you can listen for any tone of voice that lets you know what the other person is thinking and feeling.

 Once you have decided on how and when to talk to the other person, practice what you’re going to say ahead of time if possible.